- Physical Adaptations

 This is why when you adopt a dog, it takes a while before it fully adjusts and starts being friendly to all the family members.

-Dogs who are claimed to be man’s best friend still have a wild part inside them.
+Dogs claimed to be man’s best friend still have a wild part inside them.

-By just looking at the physical appearance of a dog and compare it to the wolf, you can notice many similarities.
+By just looking at a dog’s physical appearance and comparing it to the wolf, you can notice many similarities.

-Puppies indeed have an easier time adapting to a new environment than older dogs.
+Puppies have an easier time adapting to a new environment than older dogs.

-This comprises of the various senses that help them to adapt quickly to the environment: Hearing, taste, smell, sight, and touch.
+It comprises the various senses that help them adapt quickly to the environment: Hearing, taste, smell, sight, and touch.

-This is what makes dogs be awesome guards at night and offer the best protection.
+Making dogs excellent guards at night and offering the best protection.

-The sense of smell also helps dogs know whether other dogs are nearby or when they are in other dogs’ territories.
+The smell also helps dogs know whether other dogs are nearby or when they are in other dogs’ territories.

 Their noses are wet to help them absorb scent chemicals.

 They produce mucus that assists them in absorbing these chemicals, which they then lick to taste and understand what smell it is.